 Dr. Trow’s research interests are in the arena of clinical biomarkers in pulmonary hypertension.
 He has published widely in such journals as Chest, the Proceedings of the American Thoracic Society, Clinical Pulmonary Medicine, the Journal of Biological Chemistry, Heart&Lung: The Journal of Acute Critical Care, the Journal of Immunology, the American Journal of Physiology, the American Journal of Medicine ,Clinic in Chest Medicine, Vascular Health and Risk Management, Therapeutic Advances in Respiratory Disease, Respiratory Medicine and Thorax.

-Professor of Oncology and Medicine, Department of Oncologic Sciences, University of South Florida College of Medicine and Chief Medical Officer, H. Lee Moffitt Cancer Center and Research Institute, Tampa, FL
+Professor of Oncology and Medicine, Department of Interdisciplinary Oncology, University of South Florida College of Medicine and Chief Medical Officer, H. Lee Moffitt Cancer Center and Research Institute, Tampa, FL

 Associate Professor, Department of Radiation Oncology and Director, Radiation Biology Research and Education, Baylor College of Medicine, Houston, TX